What is Short Term Health Insurance?

 If there is a short period of time between your retirement start date and being eligible for Medicare, you should definitely consider short term coverage.
 Paying for major health care expenses out of your retirement account is surely not the way to go.
 It is important to note, however, that health insurance for short term coverage may not be a suitable option for those with pre-existing conditions.

 Is short term health insurance a good idea?
 Here are a few more questions to consider before purchasing a policy.

-What are the pros and cons to short term health insurance?
+What are the pros and cons of short term health insurance?

 The pros and cons of short term health care insurance will vary from person to person.
 It’s important to understand the entirety of what these policies have to offer as well as their limitations.
 Term insurance is not meant to be a long-term coverage solution, yet they do provide benefits that may be advantageous at a much lesser cost in comparison to traditional long-term policies.

 Do short term health insurance plans cover pre-existing conditions?

 Short term coverage does not typically provide protection against pre-existing conditions.
 When comparing short term health insurance vs. ACA health plans, short term coverage can be denied due to your current condition or health history, which is not the case with an ACA policy.
 More importantly, if you make a claim during your coverage period, that said claim may end up increasing your premiums on a renewed policy period.
 Furthermore, the claim may be categorized as a pre-existing condition and end up being excluded on your next coverage period altogether.